bcornelis/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * validation set accuracy of 0.931
 * test set accuracy of: 0.914

-If an iterative approach was chosen:
+If an iterative approach was chosen: <br>
-* What was the first architecture that was tried and why was it chosen?
+* What was the first architecture that was tried and why was it chosen? <br>
-The first architecture was the example LeNet from the course, without grayscale images, no normalization and no fake data
+-> The first architecture was the example LeNet from the course, without grayscale images, no normalization and no fake data
-* What were some problems with the initial architecture? learning rate increase significantly in the beginning but always topped at around 80%
+* What were some problems with the initial architecture? <br>
+-> learning rate increase significantly in the beginning but always topped at around 80%
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to over fitting or under fitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.<br>
 -> more data was generated
 -> from color space to grayscale
 -> from non-normalized to normalized images
 -> include dropout on different layers
 * Which parameters were tuned?
-How were they adjusted and why?
+How were they adjusted and why? <br>
 -> learning rate was increased from 0.001 to 0.005.
 Learning went faster, and the rate doesn't seem to high to result in a non-optimum
 -> epochs: too many epochs resulted in overfitting, to little in underfitting.
 10 seemed an acceptable value to the results I get
 -> batch size: the higher the faster it learns, but needs more memory.
 150 seems an acceptable value in combination with the nr of epochs